danylovaolha/BackendlessDataCollection/README.md

 This is an implementation of the class than conforms to the iOS/macOS Collection protocol enabling to retrieve and iterate over a collection of objects stored in a Backendless data table.</p>

-Methods that returns data are mapped to various Backendless Data APIs.</p>
+Functions that returns data are mapped to various Backendless Data APIs.</p>

 The Iterator returned by the implementation lets you access either all objects from the data table or a subset determined by a where clause.</p>